Senator Paul Simon Federal Building

 Carbondale, IL 62901

-Built in 1978, the Senator Paul Simon Federal Building is named after Paul Martin Simon, who served in the U.S. House of Representatives 1975-85 and the U.S. Senate 1985-97.
+Built in 1978, the Senator Paul Simon Federal Building is named after Paul Martin Simon, who served in the U.S. House of Representatives from 1975-85 and the U.S. Senate 1985-97.

 For building service calls or more information, refer to the contacts above right.
 For other federal government information, call 1-800-FED-INFO.